-Welcome back to WI Bite-size – this is the second of our mini PDF magazines aimed at keeping our subscribers well fed with wargaming reading material during the lockdown – whilst the print magazine is mothballed.
+Welcome back to WI Bite-Size – this is the fourth of our mini PDF magazines aimed at keeping our subscribers well-fed with wargaming reading material during the lockdown – whilst the print magazine is mothballed.

 Print and Prime members can purchase this issue for free by signing into their account.
 If you are a print subscriber who DID NOT subscribe through our website please read this for more information on how to access Bite-Size.

 We’re back with more of your lockdown observations, tips, projects and general Bite-size banter.
 Let’s take a look at what your fellow wargamers have been up to over the last week…

 For this week’s WittoC we are joined by Rich Clarke of Too Fat Lardies fame.
 He tells us about his appreciation for the work of Patrick Swayze and how he’s embraced tech to itch his wargaming scratch